kiemlicz/ambassador/salt/server/kubernetes/README.md

 use_superseded:
   - module.run
 ```
- - if you want to receive _kubeconfig_ on the _Salt Master_, set: `file_recv: True` in _Salt Master_ config
+ - if you want to receive `KUBECONFIG` on the _Salt Master_, set: `file_recv: True` in _Salt Master_ config

 1. Set pillar on the Salt Master:
-Specify in the Pillar: master and worker nodes, CIDR of the Kubernetes Nodes k8s interface (for some network plugins you need to specify CIDR as well):
+Specify the Pillar for master and worker nodes, CIDR of the Kubernetes Nodes k8s interface (for some network plugins you need to specify CIDR as well):
 ```
 kubernetes:
     nodes: